Get us in your inbox

 1. The best for city centre stays

-This quirky studio apartment is one of the best Airbnbs in Brighton city centre, making it a must for those who want to be right in the buzz of it all.
-Around you, you'll find an abundance of shops, restaurants and bars, because you'll be just minutes away from The Lanes.
-If it's the beach you're after, the seafront is a short walk away.
-There you'll find the pier, places to eat that are literally on the pebbles and picturesque views (we recommend taking a can to watch the sun go down over the water).
+This quirky studio apartment is one of the best Airbnbs in Brighton's city centre, making it a must for those who want to be right in the buzz of it all.
+Around you, you'll find many shops, restaurants and bars, because you'll be just minutes away from The Lanes.
+The seafront is a short walk away if it's the beach you're after.
+You'll find the pier, places to eat that are literally on the pebbles and picturesque views (we recommend taking a can to watch the sun go down over the water).

 The best for romantic getaways